EIS-KISS/eisgenerator/README.md

 flags:

---model: model string, format is simmular to RHD RelaxIS except that the implicit operator is parallel instead of serial, ie. "rc" is a resistor and condenser in parallel while "r-c" is the same in series and that parameters can be passed by adding {number} after the parameter, if an element requires more than one parameter they are specified by adding several comma seperated values in between the brackets like so: {420, 56}
+--model: model string, format is similar to RHD RelaxIS except that the implicit operator is parallel instead of serial, IE. "rc" is a resistor and condenser in parallel while "r-c" is the same in series and that parameters can be passed by adding {number} after the parameter, if an element requires more than one parameter they are specified by adding several comma separated values in between the brackets like so: {420, 56}

 * Supported Elements
 	* c: cap